MicrosoftDocs/azure-docs/articles/azure-monitor/containers/container-insights-custom-metrics.md

 |**(New)pvUsageThresholdViolated** |Metric triggered when PV utilization percentage for persistent volumes exceeding user configurable threshold (default is 60.0) by claim name, Kubernetes namespace, volume name, pod name, and node name.|

 ## Enable custom metrics
-If your cluster uses [managed identity authentication](container-insights-onboard.md#authentication), then custom metrics will be enabled for you.
+If your cluster uses [managed identity authentication](container-insights-onboard.md#authentication) for Container insights, then custom metrics will be enabled for you.
 If not, then you need to enable custom metrics using one of the methods described below.

 This process assigns the *Monitoring Metrics Publisher* role to the cluster's service principal.
 Monitoring Metrics Publisher has permission only to push metrics to the resource.
 It can't alter any state, update the resource, or read any data.
 For more information, see [Monitoring Metrics Publisher role](../../role-based-access-control/built-in-roles.md#monitoring-metrics-publisher).
 The Monitoring Metrics Publisher role requirement doesn't apply to Azure Arc-enabled Kubernetes clusters.